KevinTellier2/Projet_SVM_KevinTellier/README.md

 For a description of the implementation and details of the algorithms used, please refer to :

-- <a href="https://cran.r-project.org/web/packages/mlr/mlr.pdf" title="MLR : A library for Machine Learning in R">MLR : A library for Machine Learning in R</a>
+- <a href="https://cran.r-project.org/web/packages/mlr/mlr.pdf" target="_blank" title="MLR : A library for Machine Learning in R">MLR : A library for Machine Learning in R</a>

 &nbsp;